-New Perspectives on the Black Intellectual Tradition, ed. with Christopher Cameron and Ashley D. Farmer (Northwestern University Press, 2018).
+Co-editor with Christopher Cameron and Ashley D. Farmer, New Perspectives on the Black Intellectual Tradition (Northwestern University Press, 2018).

-Charleston Syllabus: Readings on Race, Racism, and Racial Violence, ed. with Chad Williams and Kidada Williams (University of Georgia Press, 2016).
+Co-editor with Chad Williams and Kidada Williams, Charleston Syllabus: Readings on Race, Racism, and Racial Violence (University of Georgia Press, 2016).

 “‘Confraternity Among All Dark Races’: Mittie Maude Lena Gordon and the Practice of Black (Inter)nationalism in Chicago, 1932-1942” in Palimpsest: A Journal on Women, Gender, and the Black International, Vol. 5, Issue 2 (Fall 2016): 151-181.